 Person centred approach is about ensuring the person with disability is at the centre of decisions which relate to their life.
-People with a disability have control and are involved in planning, developing and monitoring support to make sure it meets their individual needs.
+People with disability have control and are involved in planning, developing and monitoring support to make sure it meets their individual needs.

 Putting people and their families at the centre of decision making is a core focus for Hartley.
 We also train our staff in active support and implement this model across our support service for the best outcome for the person with disability.